Skip to main content

 What is hotel ADR?

-ADR, which stands for average daily rate, is the average income per occupied room your hotel makes in a set period of time.
+ADR is metric used in the hospitality industry to help measure the overall performance of a hotel business.
+ADR means average daily rate which is defined by the average income per occupied room your hotel makes in a set period of time.

 Why is ADR important in the hotel industry?

 ADR is a quick and effective method of measuring your hotel’s performance.
-By looking at ADR, you can easily start to strategise ways to boost your bookings and revenue.
+By looking at your average daily rate, you can easily start to strategise ways to boost your bookings and revenue.

 For example, if you look at your historical ADR figures and identify trends, you’ll start to understand your market better, as well your property’s seasonality.